 Increasing Testosterone Levels

-If you increase your testosterone levels, either through direct testosterone treatments, or through HGH supplements/injections that will increase HGH production, as well as increase testosterone levels, you can enjoy returns to your earlier degree of sexual performance.
+If you increase your testosterone levels, either through direct testosterone treatments, or through GH supplements/injections that will increase GH production, as well as increase testosterone levels, you can enjoy returns to your earlier degree of sexual performance.

-If you are struggling with a reduction in your libido, trouble with your erections, or other sexual health issues, talk to your doctor about testosterone or HGH treatments.
+If you are struggling with a reduction in your libido, trouble with your erections, or other sexual health issues, talk to your doctor about how to raise your testosterone levels.